-8.1.2 Verify that GNU tar is available
+Pre-Installation: Verify that GNU tar is available

 The installation of LISTSERV Maestro requires that the tape archival tool tar is present on all hosts where LISTSERV Maestro components will be installed.
 For a successful installation, the GNU version of tar is required.
-To find out whether the currently available tar is sufficient to install LISTSERV Maestro, issue the following command while being logged in as the Maestro-owner.
+To find out if the currently available tar is sufficient to install LISTSERV Maestro, issue the following command: